Meet Our Members

 Gil & Frank Flasch

-Gil Flasch was born on January 5, 1932.
+Gil Flasch was born in 1932.
 Frank Flasch was born on June 12, 1930.
 Gil was born at home in a small French town called Jackfish Lake, Saskatchewan.
 She grew up in a family of four boys and four girls.
 She lived in Jackfish Lake until she went to high school and then moved to North Battleford.
 Frank was also born at home, as many were in those days, in Wilke, Saskatchewan, a small town south of North Battleford.
 He grew up in Wilke in a family of five children, two boys, and three girls.
 Gil worked at Notre Dame Hospital in North Battleford.
 She worked as a Central Supply Nurse, ensuring there was plenty of supplies and sterilization of instruments.
 The sterilization of gauze and instruments was done by a large steamer-type machine.
 Gil said it was a bit scary at times, thinking that perhaps it was going to blow everything up!
 Frank did various jobs from working in gas stations, doing construction, and working in the Nickle mines in Ontario.
 Frank eventually went to Tech school in Calgary and received his Plumber/gas fitter ticket.
 However, when Frank would find work in another Province as a plumber, he would have to write an exam which was a requirement by that Province to allow him to work there.

 Gil and Frank met in North Battleford in 1951 and married in 1953.
 They have been married 68 years this month!
 Being blessed with a family of three boys and two girls, as well as 7 grandchildren and 9 great-grandchildren!
 Frank had found work in St. Paul, Alberta and they lived there from 1954 to about 1957 when they moved back to North Battleford to be closer to family.
 They lived there until they moved to Vernon with their children in 1966 for work.
 Gil was a stay-at-home mom until 1972 when she went back to work as a Central Supply Nurse at Vernon Jubilee Hospital, doing the same job until her retirement in 1992.
 Frank retired in 1989 but went back to work part-time until 1992 when Gil retired.
 For the next 5 years, they would head south to Yuma, Arizona for 5 months out of the year until the health care costs just got to be too expensive and the Canadian dollars were not great at around $60 on the US dollar.
 In 1984 they had built a log cabin on Okanagan Lake with some friends and neighbors.
 That cabin is still being used to this day by the grandchildren and great-grandchildren.
 Gil and Frank were able to get out there for visits as well until Covid-19 hit, which has curbed so many activities.
 They are just so pleased that the family is still using it constantly.